centreon/centreon-documentation/versioned_docs/version-23.10/reporting/migrate.md

 ## Move generated reports

-In case you also move you Centreon central server, you need to synchronize the folders containing generated reports on your new Centreon server to be able to have them on the interface:
+In case you also move your Centreon central server, you need to synchronize the folders containing generated reports on your new Centreon server to be able to have them on the interface: